mezpahlan/mezpahlan.github.io/README.md

 ## Still to do

 - [ ] Add portfolio section.
-- [ ] Tags, categories on sidebar is broken
 - [ ] Custom CNAME.
 - [ ] Remove gists.
 These are deprecated by Hugo so convert them all to markdown.
 Fewer script tags.
 - [ ] Check site.baseURL vs absURL usage.